ArctosDB/documentation-wiki/_best_practices/Agents.markdown

 ### Don't create an Agent at all

-Agents should exist only when they must carry when independent information.
+Agents should exist only when they must carry independent information.
 [Attribute verbatim agent](https://handbook.arctosdb.org/documentation/agent.html#verbatim-agent-attribute) is functionally identical to most Agents.
-If there is no compelling data which cannot be derived from activity to assert, not creating an Agent is almost always the correct choice.
+If there is no independent compelling data (*e.g.*, that which cannot be derived from activity) to assert, not creating an Agent is almost always the correct choice.

 ### Avoid Duplicate Agents